 Cheyenne Mountain Zoo

-Look no farther than Cheyenne Mountain Zoo if you’re searching for a wild experience!
+Look no further than Cheyenne Mountain Zoo if you’re searching for a wild experience!

 The mountain zoo of the United States is situated in Colorado Springs.
-This area is home to some excellent zoos, one of which is Cheyenne Mountain Zoo.
+This area is home to some excellent zoos, including Cheyenne Mountain Zoo.